docker/docs/content/security/faqs/single-sign-on/idp-faqs.md

 The SSO implementation uses Just-in-Time (JIT) provisioning by default.
 You can optionally disable JIT if you prefer not to auto-provision users, or if you opt for auto-provisioning using SCIM.
 See [Just-in-Time provisioning](/security/for-admins/provisioning/just-in-time/).

-### Is IdP-initiated login available?
+### Is IdP-initiated sign-in available?

-Docker SSO doesn't support IdP-initiated login, only Service Provider Initiated (SP-initiated) login.
+Docker SSO doesn't support IdP-initiated sign-in, only Service Provider Initiated (SP-initiated) sign-in.

 ### Is it possible to connect Docker Hub directly with a Microsoft Entra (formerly Azure AD) group?